spencermeyer/WDI_Final_Project_Pacman/README.md

 *Uses JS timers to time out the messages and the invincible phase.

-*There are in the region of 600 lined of custom vanilla Javascript in this project.
+*There are in the region of 600 lines of custom vanilla Javascript in this project.